BxlLabs/interview-miniprojects/mean-stack.md

 You have 5 days to complete this exercise.
 Use any additional tools / frameworks that you like.

+You can either:
-You should implement your solution locally, and then send an email with a working solution when you're finished.
+* Implement your solution locally, in which case you should email a zip file with a standalone, working solution when you're finished, or
+* Upload your project to Github (or other scm) and email us the link to your repository.

 Feel free to use any reference materials you may need, but please do not ask anyone for help.

-**We ask that you NOT share this exercise with anyone outside of our interview process.**